GenericMappingTools/GMT.jl/README.md

       Follow instructions at https://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT

+  * In any case, since *GMT* produces PostScript you need a PS visualizer

+      Install `Ghostscript` and `ghostview` at https://www.ghostscript.com/download/gsdnld.html

 On OSX, with a manual GMT build and dependencies obtained with Homebrew (that are installed at /user/local/lib), I had to help Julia finding MY *libgmt.dylib*, with (this line should than be added to the ~/.julia/config/startup.jl file)